citp/privacy-policy-historical/s/so/sol/solarcity.com.md

 We use the lists of e-mail addresses for marketing purposes and to inform those interested in our products about events, products, services or other items of interest.
 We may also use the lists of e-mail addresses volunteered by our visitor's to register the visitor for an extranet account or to process orders for brochures and other written materials.

-You may opt-out of receiving the promotional or marketing e-mails at any time by [following this link](http://www.solarcity.com/contact/web-collect-unsubscribe.aspx), notifying us as a reply to any unwanted e-mail, or by writing to SolarCity at 393 Vintage Park Drive, Suite 140, Foster City, CA 94404 USA.
+You may opt-out of receiving the promotional or marketing e-mails at any time by [following this link](http://www.solarcity.com/contact/web-collect-unsubscribe.aspx), notifying us as a reply to any unwanted e-mail, or by writing to SolarCity at 3055 Clearview Way, San Mateo, CA 94402 USA.
 Requests to unsubscribe from SolarCity e-mails may take 10 business days to process.

 This opt-out procedure will not be available for e-mails that are necessary to provide confirmation of a completed transaction (such as a purchase, service request or change in the visitor's user profile) or for e-mails that confirm a visitor's status as a registered user of the SolarCity customer extranet.